 In the Community

-During the first two years of training University of Minnesota Doctor of Physical Therapy (DPT) students have the opportunity to volunteer in one of two pro bono clinics.
+During the first two years of training University of Minnesota Doctor of Physical Therapy (DPT) students have the opportunity to volunteer in one of three pro bono clinics.
 These voluntary outreach experiences are offered as a 1-credit, no-grade elective course (PT 6220).

 PNC Application pncptpreceptorcoord@gmail.com